-Some of the city’s top attractions include the world-famous Rijksmuseum where you’ll get to see some of the great master’s masterpieces and of course, the museum dedicated one of the master itself who spent his life in Amsterdam – Van Gogh Museum.
+Some of the city’s top attractions include the world-famous Rijksmuseum, where you’ll get to see some of the great master’s masterpieces, and of course, the museum dedicated one of the master itself who spent his life in Amsterdam – Van Gogh Museum.

 Maybe not as neatly arranged as Wroclaw, Poznan definitely has its own charm oozing from every nook and corner of the stone-laid streets that snake through the city.
-For those who love colors, the vivid reds and greens, crimsons and whites splattered over the facades flanking the cobblestone streets are a surefire way of uplifting even the most downtrodden souls on earth.
+For those who love colors, the vivid reds and greens, crimsons, and whites splattered over the facades flanking the cobblestone streets are a surefire way of uplifting even the most downtrodden souls on earth.

 Also known as the gateway to the fjords, this charming town with a lovely fishing village is absolutely blessed with one of the most beautiful views in the whole of Norway as the mountain smiles back at you and admire its unspoiled natural beauty.

 Prague, Czech Republic

 The old capital of Bohemia and of the Roman Empire, Prague has been one of the top destinations in Europe for city lovers who want to rekindle their lust for adventure and design.
-Flourished with beautiful facades and you’ll have yourself surrounded with architecture design by the masters.
+Flourished with beautiful facades, and you’ll have yourself surrounded by architecture design by the masters.

 Procida Island, Italy

-Italians just love colors and Procida Island in Gulf of Naples is yet again a screaming testimony.
-Fringing the Procida waterfront the colorful houses look like pastel paintings in a storybook.
+Italians just love colors, and Procida Island in Gulf of Naples is yet again a screaming testimony.
+Fringing the Procida waterfront, the colorful houses look like pastel paintings in a storybook.
 Palette of yellows, blues, greens, and pinks simply cannot go unnoticed on this volcanic island.

 Whitby Beach Huts, England

 One of the best places to visit in Europe is the Keukenhof in Lisse, Netherlands.
-Known as Garden of Europe, it is basically a park which is cloaked in purple, pink, yellow, orange and red blossoms.
+Known as Garden of Europe, it is basically a park that is cloaked in purple, pink, yellow, orange, and red blossoms.
 But that’s only for a limited period of time lasting from March to May.

 Notting Hill, London, England

 Notting Hill in London is yet another eye candy that Europe has to offer.
 It is impossible not to have your head turned while walking down the streets.
-Grand facades painted with vivid palettes of bright blue to pale lavender to sweet red can be found just off the Portobello Road where the famous Notting Hill Carnival takes place.
+Grand facades painted with vivid palettes of bright blue to pale lavender to sweet red can be found just off the Portobello Road, where the famous Notting Hill Carnival takes place.
 So, if you are wondering what to see in Europe, Notting Hill is one of the many places to start with.

 Among the most picturesque places in Europe, Torbole holds a very special position.
-Talk of appearance or talk of the natural vibe and atmosphere, Torbole has best of both worlds – the Alps and the Mediterranean.
+Talk of appearance or talk of the natural vibe and atmosphere, Torbole has the best of both worlds – the Alps and the Mediterranean.
 Yes, nestled on Mount Baldo’s slopes, the town just juts out to play whispers with Lake Garda.

 Are you on Pinterest?
 Pin these for later read!